Who We Are

 She has long served as a contributing writer for African Voices Magazine and with Reel Sisters of the Diaspora Film & Lecture Series as a film festival judge and a Screenwriting Lab Coordinator.
 As a Poets & Writers grant recipient she cultivated her own creative and healing program for women, LET GO: an experiential poetry workshop.
 She most recently worked as a Teaching Artist with BAM in their Artistic Critical Response Summer Program for teen artists for the critically acclaimed What to Send Up When It Goes Down by playwright Aleshea Harris.
 She has developed curriculum and programs that infuse Healing Centered Engagement pedagogy and the praxis of neurobiology as a means to teach youth and adults to regulate their nervous systems (integral to healing and responding to traumas) and use the arts to support communities in doing so.
 Her work is infused by her commitments to artistry, healing and a pointed and clear perspective rooted in justice and broad mindedness.

-Darin F. Earl II (PlayGym Dramaturg)
+Darin F. Earl II (Associate Dramaturg)

-Darin F. Earl II (he/him/his & they/them/theirs) is a Garden State native, delighted to contribute to the beautiful culture that The NJ Play Lab has fostered.
-As a member of the Play Lab’s Acting Company, he is honored to offer incoming playwrights the encouragement and success that the Play Lab provides.
-With a background in theatre and journalism, he has nestled into communities, fostering environments of support and collaboration amongst artists as an actor, playwright, teaching artist, and arts administrator.
+Lab provides.
+With a background in theatre and journalism, they have nestled into communities, fostering environments of support and collaboration amongst artists as an actor, playwright, teaching artist, and arts administrator.
 Darin attended Rider University for Theatre Performance along with studies in Journalism, emerging as the only Black Theatre Performance graduate in the Class of 2016.
 As a First-Generation, Queer artist, Darin has made an effort to lead with love and create with care since stepping foot into the Jersey scene.
-He has been involved with theatre organizations such as The New Jersey Creative Arts Collaborative, New Jersey Repertory Theatre, The Shakespeare Theatre of New Jersey, Luna Stage, and Dreamcatcher Repertory Theatre.
+They have been involved with theatre organizations such as The Utah Shakespeare Festival, The New Jersey Creative Arts Collaborative, New Jersey Repertory Theatre, The Shakespeare Theatre of New Jersey, Luna Stage, and Vivid Stage.

-As one of Newark’s Finest Ambassadors, he’s performed since his youth, attending the Newark Boys Chorus School in Newark, NJ.
-Since then, he’s performed on stages from Upstate New York down to the Cayman Islands and over to Croatia.
-In 2014, he attended St. Mary’s University of Twickenham in England, UK and in 2017, he traveled with his alma mater to perform in the International Student Dionysian Festival in Đakovo, Croatia.
-He has also travelled to Los Angeles, California and Charlotte, North Carolina for featured roles in filmed series.
-With momentum for development, production, and direction, Darin co-founded Visions Productions and North Corner Theatre, two production companies with the intent to assemble an artist collective dedicated to fostering artistic opportunities for our youth.
-In 2019, Darin was the Interim Director of Education for Writers Theatre of New Jersey.
-Presently, Darin works in digital media as a webcast production assistant for a corporate creative studio.
-Aside from his involvement in the artistic community, Darin is an advocate for the Queer community as a member of Beta Gamma Chi Fraternity, Inc. He also is an administrator at HPI School of Allied Health, and a registered pharmacy technician.
-To follow Darin’s journey, follow him on Instagram: @OfficialDarinEarl.
+As one of Newarkā€™s Finest Ambassadors, theyā€™ve performed since their youth, attending the Newark Boys Chorus School in Newark, NJ.
+Since then, they’ve performed on stages from Upstate New York down to the Cayman Islands, as far west as The Grand Canyon and Las Vegas, and across the Atlantic in Croatia.
+In 2014, they attended St. Maryā€™s University of Twickenham in England, UK and in 2017, they traveled with their alma mater to perform in the International Student Dionysian Festival in Đakovo, Croatia.
+Darin has also traveled to Los Angeles, California and Charlotte, North Carolina for featured roles in filmed series.
+With momentum for development, production, and direction, Darin co founded Visions Productions and North Corner Theatre, two production companies with the intent to assemble an artist collective dedicated to fostering artistic opportunities for our youth.
+In 2019, Darin was the Interim Director of Education for Writers Theatre of New

-Georgette Hamlett (PlayGym Dramaturg)
+Georgette Hamlett (Associate Dramaturg)

 Georgette Hamlett is a dramaturg, writer, and director.
 Based in North Carolina, she has worked with theaters and artists in her home state and New Jersey.
 As a queer woman from Appalachia, Georgette is passionate about the push for greater arts accessibility in the South, and countering negative, non-diverse portrayals of the region.
-She has presented research at the National Women’s Theatre Festival, the Mid-Atlantic Theatre Festival, and the International Thornton Wilder Conference.
-An avid Wilder enthusiast, two of her papers have been published in the Thornton Wilder Journal.
-Georgette received her Master’s degree in Theatre Studies from Montclair State University.
-She also holds a Bachelor’s of English from Salem College in Winston-Salem, NC.
-In her day job, Georgette balances between a preschool assistant and the elementary performing arts director for High Point Friends School.
+She has presented research at the National Womenā€™s Theatre Festival, the Mid-Atlantic Theatre Conference, and the International Thornton Wilder Conference.
+An avid Wilder enthusiast, she has two papers published in the Thornton Wilder Journal, as well as an article in Etudes online journal.
+Georgette received her Masterā€™s degree in Theatre Studies from Montclair State University.
+She also holds a Bachelorā€™s of English from Salem College in Winston-Salem, NC.
 Her dramaturgical interests include theatrical narrators, audience interaction, metatheatricality, and horror theatre.
+Outside of her work with the NJ Play Lab, Georgette is the Director of Marketing and Public Relations at the historic Carolina Theatre of Greensboro.

-Erin Gruodis-Gimbel (Dramaturgy Apprentice)
+Erin Gruodis-Gimbel (Collective Member)

 James Kenna (Associate Dramaturg)

+As an actor, he has called many theatres artistic homes such as Steppenwolf Theatre Company, The Hangar Theatre, Dreamcatcher Theatre, and The 52nd Street Project.
 Select recent credits include: Film: The Garden Will Not Crumble (Short Film, ACT Skyfest 2021).
 Plays: ā€œBeowulf: Her Storyā€ (Dragonfly Theatre Finalist, Slated for 2020 Edinburgh Fringe Festival Postponed due to COVID-19, and Featured on The Subtext Podcast).
-Writer for Tsquared Theatre Company’s New Works Festival, ā€œItalian Rose: A Solo Showā€ (Ars Nova Grant, Developed at Fordham University). ā€œThe Key: A Solo Showā€ (Fordham University).
+Writer for Tsquared Theatre Companyā€™s New Works Festival, ā€œItalian Rose: A Solo Showā€ (Ars Nova Grant, Developed at Fordham University). ā€œThe Key: A Solo Showā€ (Fordham University).

 Alexis Krysten Morgan (Associate Dramaturg)